narve/DV8.Html/README.md

 DV8.Html
 ========

-HTML Elements and Html Serializer
+C# package with a HTML DSL and support for generating HTML elements and serializing object graphs to HTML

 This project is a dead simple and dependency free package to work with HTML elements from C# code.